-If you are true to your passion and values, your people will find you.
-Cheer at every 'unfollow' and 'unsubscribe' because that means you are getting closer to your true tribe.
-Why preach to the unconverted if they are not interested in what you believe?
+If you're true to your passion and values, your people will find you.
+Cheer at every 'unfollow' and 'unsubscribe' because that means you are getting closer to your true people.
+Why preach to the unconverted if they are not interested in what you have to offer?

 6. Show up.
 Do your thing every day without fail (and again with the point 1?) to keep that flow going.

 There will be days when you accomplish nothing or make mistakes, these days are more important for your business than 'successful' days.
 They will help you to grow, show you where you need to put in the work or help you see the direction you need to go in.